dev-cafe/autocmake/doc/developers/faq.rst

   docopt: --my-feature Enable my feature [default: False].
   define: '-DENABLE_MY_FEATURE=%s' % arguments['--my-feature']

 Implement your ideas, test them, and share them.
-If your module is portable and of general interest, you can suggest it to be part of the standard set of modules or even a core feature.
+If your module is portable, good code quality, and of general interest, you can suggest it to be part of the standard set of modules or even a core feature.